coryarobbins/HallPass/README.md

 The rest of the settings are up to you.
 Set them to $True or $False

 ## Student Photos
 Student photos are limited to 150kb in file size.
 Be good digital citizens, we don't need print quality photos for a thumbnail.
+HallPass only processes student photos on Fridays.
+The script will only include photos in the zip file on a Friday.

 ## Requirements
 - CognosDownloader installed using the suggested install process